Nibba2018/Lifestyle-Store/README.md

-# Lifestyle-Store
+# nibba2018.github.io
-A fully functional e-commerce store.
+A sample of my web development skills